 Since prior to 2006 there have been plans to develop Erf 3122, Mossel Bay at Hartenbos.
-Initially, it was the intention of ATKV Sake (Pty) Ltd that was the applicant for Environmental Authorisation to develops the property that was called Hartenbos Heuwels.
+Initially, it was the intention of ATKV Sake (Pty) Ltd, the original applicant for Environmental Authorisation, to develop the property that was called Hartenbos Heuwels.
 Bergwind Botanical Surveys & Tours CC (Bergwind) [Dr D.J.
 McDonald] has been involved with botanical scoping studies and constraints analysis almost from the outset.
-The project has been transferred to new owners, Hartenbos Hills Propco (Pty) Ltd (HH Propco) and the project name has been changed to Hartenbos Hills garden Estate.
-CapeEAPrac has been and continues to be the environmental consultant company responsible for the environmental compliance applications.
+The project has been transferred to new owners, Hartenbos Hills Propco (Pty) Ltd (HH Propco) and the project name has been changed to Hartenbos Garden Estate.
+CapeEAPrac has been, and continues to be, the environmental consultant company responsible for the environmental compliance applications.
+Note that the May 2023 revisions are given in blue type.